Sufiyan33/Data-Structure/README.md

 # Data-Structure
-Hey, I have started learning of Data Structure & algorithm.
-I will also try to add all possible solutions, code, instruction that how to solve.
+Hi, I have started a series of Data Structure and algorithms where added all the possible questions (which asked in interviews.), solutions with code & steps.
-I already added lots of interview questions & their code.
-You can check below content :
+Do check out now.

 # Algorithms :
 - Searching